 Jairus also trusted in the Lord and his dead daughter was bought to life.
 This is symbolic of the fact that Christ came to heal the living and the dead.

 We also must have faith and put our trust in the Lord.
 We should ask ourselves.
-What is in me that needs healing? what it is that has been draining me of energy? how my condition has made me feel unclean, isolated, and alone?
+What is in me that needs healing?
+What it is that has been draining me of energy?
+How my condition has made me feel unclean, isolated, and alone?

 Christ did not only heal these women, he left us all the gift of healing and we can find it each Sunday at Mass in the Eucharist.
 We need to approach the Eucharist in faith and we too can experience healing.
 The Physician has left his medicine for all to take and the only thing required in return is faith.
-So this Sunday, check into your local hospital, your Maronite Parish and like the haemorrhaging women you can find peace.
+So this Sunday, check into your local hospital, your Maronite Parish and like the haemorrhaging woman, you can find peace.

 Go back to Lent